CA Agile Central Application Manager

 The API Keys page allows you to create keys that can be used to access your subscription data without using your username and password.
 However, any application using the API Key you generated will have access and be tracked as if you logged in with your username and password.
 API Keys do not require an additional CA Agile Central license because they are an extension of your own user license.

 API Keys are strings that authenticate a user when accessing the CA Agile Central Web Services API.
 However, unlike a session token, the API Key does not expire.
 API Keys obey the permissions of the user that generated them—like using that user’s credentials.
 Keys are valid as long as the user desires, and can be deleted or reset.
-API keys will not authenticate if the username or password has expired.

 Subscription administrators may view, delete, and reset all active keys in a subscription from the API Keys page.